-It can be defined as hierarchically breaking up the database into blocks which can be locked.

-o The Multiple Granularity protocol enhances concurrency and reduces lock overhead.

-o It maintains the track of what to lock and how to lock.

-o It makes easy to decide either to lock a data item or to unlock a data item.
-This type of hierarchy can be graphically represented as a tree.

-o The first level or higher level shows the entire database.

-The second level represents a node of type area.
-The higher level database consists of exactly these areas.

-The area consists of children nodes which are known as files.
-No file can be present in more than one area.

-Finally, each file contains child nodes known as records.
+- It can be defined as hierarchically breaking up the database into blocks which can be locked. - The Multiple Granularity protocol enhances concurrency and reduces lock overhead. - \circ $\;$ It maintains the track of what to lock and how to lock. - It makes easy to decide either to lock a data item or to unlock a data item.
+This type of hierarchy can be graphically represented as a tree. - The first level or higher level shows the entire database. - The second level represents a node of type area.
+The higher level database consists of exactly these areas. - The area consists of children nodes which are known as files.
+No file can be present in more than one area. - Finally, each file contains child nodes known as records.
 The file has exactly those records that are its child nodes.
-No records represent in more than one file.

-o Hence, the levels of the tree starting from the top level are as follows:
+No records represent in more than one file. - \circ $\,$ Hence, the levels of the tree starting from the top level are as follows: - o Database

-Database

-- o Area

-- o File

-- o Record